 Landing calls are cancelled on intercept at the appropriate landing if the car is available to accept that particular call.
-When travelling up the car will stop at a landing for which a car call or an up landing call has been registered, but will not sop at a landing at which only a down landing call has been registered unless the down call is the highest outstanding call.
+When travelling up the car will stop at a landing for which a car call or an up landing call has been registered, but will not stop at a landing at which only a down landing call has been registered unless the down call is the highest outstanding call.

 Similarly, when travelling down, the car will not stop at a landing at which only an up call is registered unless this is the lowest call outstanding.
 If the car stops at a landing at which both up and down calls are registered, only the call for the direction in which the car is committed will be accepted (and cancelled).
 Should a car without registered car calls arrive at a landing at which both up and down calls are registered only the landing call for the last direction of travel will be accepted and the previous direction will continue.
-If no car call is inserted the doors will close after a pre-set interval and if there is then no landing call registered beyond this floor in the last direction of travel, the doors will re-open and cancel the landing call.